Where to Stay in Phuket

 There are 2 main accommodation areas in Phuket: firstly Phuket Town, and secondly the various beaches, its most popular destinations.
 Choosing a place to stay will depend on your budget and travel preferences.
 Accommodation along the celebrated beaches such as Patong, Kata-karon, Nai Han and Bang Tao may be more expensive than in other places, especially during the high season, although Patong and Kata-karon are considered a great option for all types of visitor because they offer a wide range of hotels, bungalows and resorts at a variety of prices to choose from.

-If money is no obstacle, and you are looking for a peaceful atmosphere where you can also be close to nature in private surroundings, the most suitable accommodation would be along Bang Tao, Nai Yang and Nai Han beaches.
+If money is no obstacle, and you are looking for a peaceful atmosphere where you can also be close to nature in private surroundings, you can book a hotel in Phuket along Bang Tao, Nai Yang and Nai Han beaches.
 On the other hand, if you are looking for budget accommodation from which you can still travel to the beaches or other attractions easily by bus or taxi, you should consider staying in the town.

 | ||Where to stay in Phuket : Patong|